Halifax (bank): Lloyds Banking Group

 HBOS was acquired by the Lloyds Banking Group in January 2009 amid falling share price and speculation as to its future.
 Bank of Scotland plc (including its brands such as Halifax) became a wholly owned subsidiary of the group.

 In February 2009, Halifax made significant changes to its current accounts.
 From then, all new standard current accounts had zero credit and debit interest, along with no paid and unpaid item charges (which were previously up to £35).
 Halifax has replaced their basic 'Easycash' account with the 'Basic Account'.
 They have no unpaid charges and replaced all Visa Electron cards with Visa Debit cards.
 They also align themselves with all other Halifax current accounts with an increased ATM daily withdrawal limit of £500.
 Instead, all overdraft-eligible Halifax 'Standard current account' customers pay £1 per day for being overdrawn by up to £1999.99 within an arranged overdraft, and £2 per day for up to £2999.99 and £3 per day for over £3000.00.
 For unarranged overdrafts the fee is £5 per day.
 Credit interest has been replaced by a £5 net payment every month if customers abide by the terms of the 'Reward current account'.
 These changes were implemented to all current account customers (except student accounts) from December 2009.
 These changes caused a great deal of media attention at the time of the change, with Martin Lewis and consumer magazine Which? urging Halifax customers to keep their accounts in credit wherever possible, or consider moving their accounts to an alternative bank, in response to the new charges.

 On 16 October 2009, Halifax Estate Agency was sold to LSL Properties for a fee of £1.
 The branches were renamed as one of LSL's existing brands, Reeds Rains.

 On 14 November 2009, HBOS was hit by a power failure which affected all branches, cash machines and online banking.
 The bank said that the power failure occurred at an IT centre in Copley, West Yorkshire which caused several problems for Halifax's banking system.
 Halifax's online banking system did not recover from the power failure for several hours.

+On 1 July 2026, Lloyds Banking Group announced that it would phase out the Halifax brand and closed the bank to new customers.
+All existing accounts will move to Lloyds branding over time, and branches are set to lose the Halifax name from early 2027.